WE WILL FIGHT FOR YOUR RECOVERY

 • Surgical errors

 The above is not an exhaustive list; however, the effects of the above injuries on the daily lives of patients can often be drastic.
 In some cases, patients may require long-term care and can expect ongoing medical bills for the foreseeable future.
 With a skilled New Mexico medical malpractice attorney by your side, it may be possible to gain peace of mind as you proceed through the claims process.
+These injuries can lead to various medical malpractice claims, each with its own complexities and legal requirements.

 How Long Does a Patient Have to File a Claim?